Vehicular accidents are no joke. Unfortunately, over 35,000 people lost their lives in a car accident in 2015 and the number is not declining.

 Many victims wrongly assume that any pain they feel following a minor accident will fade over time and avoid seeking immediate medical treatment.

-This is never a good plan, as any type of pain can be an indicator of more serious conditions.
+This is never a good plan, as any type of pain can be an indicator of a more serious injury.
 It is not uncommon for people to feel no immediate pain following a collision, only to later find themselves in excruciating agony.
-Always seek medical treatment ASAP.
+Always seek medical treatment ASAP and ensure you document all of the medical treatment received by keeping and making a copy of any and all paperwork provided to you by the doctor/hospital.

 5. Keep a detailed journal.